Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Spinal Cord Injury: Causes and Diseases

-Factors such as age and sex are important in determining type and progression of these conditions— for example, degenerative diseases tend to progress more rapidly in older individuals.
+Factors such as age and sex are important in determining the type and progression of these conditions.
+For example, degenerative diseases tend to progress more rapidly in older individuals.

 Treatment Options for Spine Diseases